wintercooled/lnm_margin_safety/README.md

 Example:

-If the price (bid) is at $40000 and you ropen long position margin calls at $39000 and you want to add margin until margin call drops to 38000 then set `SAFETY_MARGIN` to 2000 and run the script.
+If the price (bid) is at $40000 and your open long position margin calls at $39000 and you want to add margin until margin call drops to $38000 then set `SAFETY_MARGIN` to 2000 and run the script.